-NASS published updated clinical practice guidelines in 2014 which addressed "flexible fusion," defined as dynamic stabilization without arthrodesis, for the treatment of degenerative lumbar spondylolisthesis.
+A NASS published updated clinical practice guidelines in 2014 (revised in 2019) NASS coverage policy recommendation, entitled Interspinous Fixation with Fusion which addresses addressed "flexible fusion," which is defined as dynamic stabilization without $arthrodesis{\tau}$ for the treatment of degenerative lumbar spondylolisthesis.
 Due to the paucity of literature addressing the outcomes of these procedures, the workgroup was unable to make a recommendation.
 For future research, the workgroup recommended development of a large multicenter registry database, as well as prospective studies, with long-term follow-up comparing flexible fusion to medical or interventional treatment of this condition.

-Percutaneous Sacroplasty
+Isolated Percutaneous Sacroplasty

 The literature search identified a nonrandomized controlled study and a few uncontrolled studies of percutaneous sacroplasty.
 Results of these studies provide preliminary evidence that percutaneous sacroplasty improves outcomes for patients who have sacral insufficiency fractures.
 The best evidence supporting use of this treatment was obtained in the nonrandomized controlled study and the largest available uncontrolled trial.
 Both of these studies enrolled patients who could not tolerate or failed to respond to conservative nonsurgical therapy.
-Comparing presurgery with postsurgery, percutaneous sacroplasty provided statistically significant reductions in pain and improvements in mobility and activities of daily living.
+Comparing presurgery with post-surgery, percutaneous sacroplasty provided statistically significant reductions in pain and improvements in mobility and activities of daily living.
 Two smaller uncontrolled studies of percutaneous sacroplasty do not provide reliable evidence of efficacy since the investigators did not report whether patients underwent nonsurgical treatments for sacral insufficiency fractures before sacroplasty.
-Further controlled studies with long-term assessment of the results of percutaneous sacroplasty are needed to confirm that it is a safe and effective procedure for sacral insufficiency fractures (Hayes, 20182019).
+Further controlled studies with long-term assessment of the results of percutaneous sacroplasty are needed to confirm that it is a safe and effective procedure for sacral insufficiency fractures (Hayes, 2019).

 Frey et al. (2017) reported on patients treated with percutaneous sacroplasty, particularly the long-term efficacy of sacroplasty vs nonsurgical management.
 This prospective, observational cohort study spanned ten years and comprised 240 patients with sacral insufficiency fractures.
-Thirty-four patients were treated with nonsurgical methods, and 210 patients were treated with sacroplasty.
+Thirty four patients were treated with nonsurgical methods, and 210 patients were treated with sacroplasty.
 Pain, as measured by VAS, was recorded before treatment and at several follow-ups.
 Mean pretreatment VAS for the sacroplasty group was 8.29; for the nonsurgical treatment group, it was 7.47.
-Both forms of treatment resulted in significant VAS improvement from pretreatment to the 2-year followup.
+Both forms of treatment resulted in significant VAS improvement from pretreatment to the 2-year follow up.
 However, the sacroplasty treatment group experienced significant VAS score improvement consistently at many of the follow-up points (pretreatment to post; posttreatment through 2 weeks; 12 weeks through 24 weeks; 24 weeks through 1 year.
 Meanwhile, the group with nonsurgical treatment only experienced one significant pain improvement score-at the 2-week follow-up posttreatment.
 One major limitation of this study was that the nonsurgical treatment group was not followed up with at the 10-year mark whereas the sacroplasty group did receive follow-up.